 I hope you will benefit from this information about why proper breathing during workouts is important.
-As you read Part 2 & Part 3. coming soon, you will come to know more of the benefits of the principles discussed here.
+As you read Part 2 & Part 3 you will come to know more of the benefits of the principles discussed here.

 We now know why breathing is generally important to our functioning.
 Additionally, we’ve learned that correct breathing has a clear connection to the improved performance of our bodies.
 And this is true both generally in life and particularly in exercise.
 Finally, we’ve learned how to breathe properly using our diaphragms.

 In Part 2 of our series, we’ll look at general principles of correct breathing during exercise and mistakes we commonly make.

 It is always my fond hope that you will find this information helpful.
 I welcome and look forward to your comments, questions, and feedback!